compbiozurich/UZH-BIO392/course-results/2023/Kasia Speichert/speichert_katarzyna_paper_reading_day2.md

 >(including 115 357 tumor) copy number variation (CNV) profiles.

-Progenetix is a publicly accessible cancer genome data resource (progenetix.org) that aims to provide a comprehensive representation of genomic variation profiles in cancer, through providing sample-specific CNA profiles and associated metadata as well as services related to data annotation, meta-analysis and visualization.
-Originally established in 2001 with a focus on data from chromosomal Comparative Genomic Hybridization (CGH) studies (3), the resource has progressively incorporated data from hundreds of publications reporting on genome profiling experiments based on molecular cytogenetics (CGH, genomic arrays) and sequencing (whole-genome or whole-exome sequencing—WGS or WES).
+>Progenetix is a publicly accessible cancer genome data resource (progenetix.org) that aims to provide
+>a comprehensive representation of genomic variation profiles in cancer, through providing
+>sample-specific CNA profiles and associated metadata as well as services related to data annotation,
+>meta-analysis and visualization.
+Originally established in 2001 with a focus on data from chromosomal
+>Comparative Genomic Hybridization (CGH) studies (3), the resource has progressively incorporated data
+>from hundreds of publications reporting on genome profiling experiments based on molecular cytogenetics
+>(CGH, genomic arrays) and sequencing (whole-genome or whole-exome sequencing—WGS or WES).

+>The progenetix resource contains data of 834 different cancer types